 Pakistani envoys also overplayed the China and Russia cards during their visit to Washington—Syed bragged about how the China-Pakistan Economic Corridor had sparked the interest of all regional players, including Iran, Turkey, and Saudi Arabia.
 He made a point of noting that the Pakistan-Russia military exercises were held after the Uri attacks despite Indian objections.

 The message: Pakistan is far from being isolated and finds itself once again at the centre of geopolitics—the tussle between the US and China and Russia.
 For good measure, Pakistani envoys stoked fears of a new Cold War developing in South Asia because of India’s growing proximity to Washington.
-Pakistan is far from being isolated and finds itself once again at the centre of geopolitics.

 The Obama administration, which by its own admission wants to shrink rather than expand US engagement in the world, has quietly watched China gain more ground in the Af-Pak region while it discouraged a bigger role for India.
 In the time remaining before the next president takes over, it will neither press India hard on Kashmir nor Pakistan hard on terrorism.